-By-election results 2019: Counting underway in 4 assembly seats
+By-election results 2019: Congress leading in Chhattisgarh's Dantewada

 New Delhi, Sep 27: The counting of the votes for the assembly bypolls in Chhattisgarh's Dantewada, Tripura's Badharghat, Kerala's Pala, UP's Hamirpur assembly constituencies began at 8 am.
 The results will be declared later in the day.
 The polling was conducted on September 23.